bioinfo-arctic/FSK2053/Spring_2026/Practical_Genetic_data_and_databases.md

 - Did any of your samples come from endangered or overfished species?
 How did that affect your interpretation of the restaurant’s claims?
 - What factors make you confident in your species identification based on BLAST results?
 - What are some real-world applications of these tools beyond seafood fraud?
-- What are some shortcomings of BLAST or barcoding techniques?
+- Do you see any shortcomings of BLAST or barcoding techniques?
 - How could these tools be integrated into food regulation or restaurant inspections?